Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 South Carolina does not require a migratory bird stamp for deer hunting, but hunters should be aware of any special draw or lottery systems for limited permits, especially for certain controlled hunts or special management areas.

-The Deer hunting season in South Carolina typically runs from early September through late January, with specific dates varying by weapon type and hunting zone.
+The Deer hunting season in South Carolina typically runs from early September through late January, with specific dates varying by method of take and hunting zone.
 Archery season usually opens first, followed by muzzleloader and general firearm seasons.

 South Carolina is divided into several hunting zones, each with its own season dates and regulations.
 It is crucial to consult the official SCDNR website for the most current and detailed season dates applicable to your hunting area.